A Guide To Motor Insurers’ Bureau Compensation Claim Amounts

 Start My Claim Online

 By Cat Way.
-Last Updated 17th January 2024.
+Last Updated 28th August 2024.
 Welcome to our guide on how the Motors Insurers Bureau (MIB) could help you following a road traffic accident with an uninsured or untraceable driver.
-We’ll explore the process of making an MIB claim to seek the compensation you deserve.
+We’ll explore the process of making a claim through the Motor Insurers’ Bureau and the compensation claim amounts that could potentially be awarded.

 If you have been involved in a vehicle or car accident that has led to an injury with an uninsured driver, you may wish to know how to claim.
 We’ll explore how you can do this and whether you hold a valid claim.